satbyy/go-noto-universal/README.md

 # Go Noto Universal

 Noto fonts go universal!
+Did you ever want "one font for all languages"?
 Download merged [Noto Fonts](https://github.com/googlefonts/noto-fonts) according to region-based or time-based combination.

 We offer two types of pan-Unicode converged fonts:

 1. Time-based:
-   - `GoNotoCurrent.ttf` covers pretty much all the scripts in current, widespread use all over the world.
+   - **GoNotoCurrent.ttf** covers pretty much all the scripts in current, widespread use all over the world.
 This is designed to be a "good enough" font for modern, living scripts without being exhaustive.
-If you're unsure what to download, just go with this.
-   - `GoNotoAncient.ttf` covers all the historical, obsolete and liturgical scripts.
+   - **GoNotoAncient.ttf** covers all the historical, obsolete and liturgical scripts.
 2. Region-based:
    Choose a single font based on where you live or whichever region you're interested in:
    Africa - Middle East, East Asia, Europe - Americas, South Asia or South East Asia.